Connecticut's 6th House of Representatives district

-The sixth Connecticut House of Representatives district elects one member of the Connecticut House of Representatives.
+Connecticut's 6th House of Representatives district elects one member of the Connecticut House of Representatives.
 Its current representative is Edwin Vargas.
 The district consists of the southwest and south-central parts of the city of Hartford, including the South End neighborhood.
-The district is one of few in Connecticut to have a Hispanic plurality population, but also has the largest population of white residents of any Hartford district.
+The district is one of the few in Connecticut to have a Hispanic plurality population, but it also has the largest population of white residents of any Hartford district.